-This is an oral antibiotic.
+What is Doxycycline?This is an oral antibiotic.
 It is commonly prescribed to treat multiple infections including those that are transmitted by ticks.
 Examples of diseases that are sensitive to Doxycycline include ehrlichiosis, Lyme disease, Rocky Mountain spotted fever, salmon poisoning, toxoplasmosis, and leptospirosis.
-What are the benefits of Doxycycline?

 - Effective against multiple bacterial infections.

 - Works well to fight multiple tick-borne diseases.

 - Stays effective longer than tetracycline.

 Formulated for:Multiple species including dogs and cats can take Doxycycline.

 How is this medication given?Give Doxycycline by mouth exactly as directed by your veterinarian preferably with food to try to prevent stomach upset.
 Offer about a teaspoon of water or other liquid after each dose or esophageal damage may occur.
 Do not give with milk.
 Give the entire quantity of prescribed medication or symptoms can return or worsen.
 Call your veterinarian if you do not understand how to use this medication correctly.